day8/re-frame/docs/CodeWalkthrough.md

 Figwheel provides for hot-loading, so you can edit the source code (under `/src`)and watch the loaded HTML change.

+## Or Use The Online Interactive Version

+>  Note: an online, interactive version of this tutorial page is [available here](http://blog.klipse.tech/clojure/2019/02/17/reframe-tutorial.html).
+It powered by [the wonderful Klipse](https://github.com/viebel/klipse).<br>
+> Warning: it can take about 45 seconds to load this page (the interactiveity is achieved by loading a full clojurescript compiler into the broaswer).
+And, in the unlikely event of it not working, try disabling your adblocker.

 ## Namespace